Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Any leaflets or web pages about legacies include accurate information to make sure a legacy goes to your church, rather than another church with a similar name.
 It is particularly helpful to provide the full and exact name of the church and your charity number if you have one.

-• You have a list of local solicitors that can help people who want to make a will.
+• You have a list of local solicitors who can help people who want to make a will.

 • Managing legacies